In a Nutshell:

 Osaki OS Champ Massage Chair with light grey faux leather upholstery, black exterior and base, and brand name in rose gold

-Unfortunately, the Champ doesn’t fare as well when it comes to the offered airbag massage.
-So this winds up being a relatively weak segment of our Osaki OS Champ review.
+Unfortunately, the Champ doesn’t fare as well when it comes to the offered airbag massage, so this is a relatively weak segment of our Osaki OS Champ review.

-The good news is that the Champ does indeed offer an airbag-based massage, and you can modify it via the remote through four different intensity settings.
+The good news is that the Champ offers an airbag-based massage, and you can modify it via the remote through four different intensity settings.

 The bad news is that there are only 18 airbags incorporated into the chair’s design.
 And generally speaking, more airbags = a better airbag-based massage.
 There just aren’t enough of them here to do a world-class job.
 It’s not awful.
-It feels pretty good, but it’s certainly not the strongest feature of the design.
+It feels pretty good, but it’s certainly not the design’s strongest feature.

 The Champ Also Offers A Calf and Foot Massage